Most teams do not have an AI problem. They have a thinking-continuity problem.

 A thinking stack is the set of layers that help a team turn raw context into clear work.

-When those layers are explicit, AI becomes much more useful.
+When those layers are explicit, the AI participant becomes much more useful.
 It is no longer just producing text.
 It is helping the team preserve context, expose tradeoffs, and move from conversation to artifact.

 AI collaboration starts with context, but not just any context.